2018 Astronomy Highlights

 The Quadrantids have a sharp, short peak, lasting only a few hours.

+With January 1 being the first, and largest, “Super moon” of the year, the sky is too bright to see this meteor shower in its full strength.
 If you want to try your luck, the best viewing should be in the predawn hours on January 3 (i.e. really early on January 3, from 12:01 a.m. till dawn) and during the predawn hours January 4 (again from 12:01 a.m. ‘til dawn).

 The streaks of the Quadrantids appear to come from the constellation of Bootes the Herdsman, in the northeast.
 “Quadrant Muralis,” or “Mural Quadrant,” an old name for part of the constellation of Bootes.
 This was one of the now-lost constellations that were done away with when the International Astronomical Union divided the sky into 88 officially-recognized constellations in 1922.